- Schedule class visits and exchanges for the spring semester, as appropriate

 Please send a signed copy of the offer letter and acceptance letters along with a CV for all successful searches as soon as possible.

-You will receive a memo regarding Part I of the annual Staffing Report, which deals with requests for new and visiting faculty positions, and with ongoing faculty staffing levels.
-The CPC asks for a copy of the request for new tenure-track positions by March 1; the rest of the Staffing Report is due in April.
-So plan early.
+You received in January a memo regarding Part I of the annual Staffing Report, which deals with requests for new and visiting faculty positions, and with ongoing faculty staffing levels.
+Requests for new tenure lines are due on March 1; the rest of the staffing report is due in April.
 To complete Part I of the staffing report, you probably will wish to schedule a unit meeting.
 Issues to consider should include, but not be limited to:

 - What does staffing look like over the next five years, considering leave patterns, anticipated retirements, etc.?